 What Happens When a Tapering Plan Fails?

 If your opioid tapering plan fails, you will need to consider going into an inpatient detox program.
 In this environment, you will be guided through your opioid taper under close medical supervision.
 You will be given medications to keep you more comfortable through all the stages of withdrawal.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Following a successful detox program, you should consider taking the next step and entering either an inpatient or an intensive outpatient program.

 Risk of Overdose